 All staff have the right to a reasonable work life balance and to expect appropriate support or intervention when they experience health or personal difficulties.
 Staff are encouraged to raise any concerns with the CEO/Executive Head Teacher/Head of School or line manager but also have access to a confidential counselling service.
-Sickness absence or health concerns will be dealt with under the academies absence policy
+Sickness absence or health concerns will be dealt with under the MAT absence policy

-The MAT Local Governing Bodies endorses the principals set out in the HSE's Management Standards as a framework to support staff wellbeing
+The MAT Board of Directors and Local Governing Bodies endorses the principals set out in the HSE's Management Standards as a framework to support staff wellbeing